Join the Conversation

-Widening the scope of contributions: The two families are currently working on moving funds from the school's scholarship foundation to a local bank so they can be used for community giving.
+Widening the scope of contributions: Tracey's family is currently working on moving funds from the school's scholarship foundation to a local bank so they can be used for community giving.

-In addition, the names of the memorial funds will be changed to reflect their additional purpose.
+In addition, the name of the memorial fund will be changed to reflect their additional purpose.
 That information will be released in the near future, she said, so residents can make direct donations.

 According to the Facebook event page for the fundraiser, food, snacks and beverages will be available at the family-oriented event, but alcohol will be prohibited.
 The event will feature door prizes, raffles and silent auctions, including one package containing two tickets to see Journey and Def Leppard in Hershey on May 25, along with a free hotel stay and an Uber gift card.

 Activities will include music, a mechanical bull and corn hole competitions.
 Tickets are being sold online at nickandstone.brownpapertickets.com and will also be available at the door.
 Those under 13 are invited to attend for free.